y-ack/ps7-swapping/README.md

-# powershell 7 and constantly swapping
+# 7 powershells and constantly swapping
 i am using powershell wrong again :)